AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * In the browse mode, NVDA does not narrate a value selected from Type/Size menu option.
 The visual focus is not on the selected element.
 User who rely on a screen reader cannot use the browse mode (CQ-4294993).
 * When creating a web page, users can select [!UICONTROL Content Page] template.
 In the [!UICONTROL Social Media] tab, users select a [!UICONTROL Preferred XF variation].
 To select an Experience Fragment in NVDA browse mode, users cannot use keyboard keys (CQ-4292669).
 * Updated the handlebars library to the more secure v4.7.3 (NPR-34484).
+* Multiple cross site scripting instances in [!DNL Experience Manager Sites] components (NPR-33925).
+* The folder name field when creating a new folder is vulnerable to stored cross site scripting (GRANITE-30094).
+* The search results on the[!UICONTROL  Welcome] page and the path completion template are vulnerable to cross site scripting (NPR-33719, NPR-33718).
+* Creating a binary property on an unstructured node results in cross site scripting on the binary property dialog (NPR-33717).
+* Cross site scripting when using [!UICONTROL Access Control Test] option on the CRX DE interface (NPR-33716).
+* User inputs are not appropriately encoded for various components when sending information to the client (NPR-33695).
+* Cross site scripting in Calendar view for Experience Manager Inbox (NPR-33545).
+* A URL that ends with `childrenlist.html` displays an HTML page instead of a 404 response.
+Such URLs are vulnerable to cross site scripting (NPR-33441).

 ### [!DNL Assets] {#assets-6560}